 If your work is shortlisted:

-You must be able to supply a high resolution file, suitable for printing in all media and for inclusion in the Exhibition.
-These images must have a resolution of at least 300dpi.
+You must be able to supply a high resolution file, suitable for printing in all media and for inclusion in an Exhibition.
+These images must be of a suitable resolution to be printed at A2 size.

 Digital files which have been enhanced using photographic editing software must not have had the integrity and subject matter of the photograph changed.
 If the judges consider that this has occurred then the entry may be disqualified.

-Video entries to the unearthed® Food in Film category
+Video entries to the Food Film Shorts category

 Films will be judged on content.
 They